 Are you looking for underpriced properties to renovate with a sea view in a prime location?
 No problem, the machine will be able to classify this type and find the best deal as soon as the property comes to the market.
 It will instantly calculate the return on investment (ROI) based on the best past rental and selling prices.

-Real Estate Market Analysis Made Easy
+Property Market Analysis Made Easy

 Based on real estate odysseys, like the one of Marc, a group of tech-visionaries that shared his struggles created a user-friendly platform, which aggregates all the real estate data and displays it in a minimal and elegant way.

-This platform provides investors, as well as real estate agencies, with over one million correct listings, more than any classified website around.
+This platform provides property investors, as well as real estate agencies, with over one million correct listings, more than any classified website around.
 It tracks roughly 300.000 changes per month and updates itself passively, with no extra work needed from the user’s side.

 The built-in market watch tool grants insight into the most hyperlocal data.
 You are able to see price distributions of any property type, as well as the price per square meter for the selected area in real time.